Last update Jan 2018.

 In these circumstances, 'reading between the lines' really matters and poses very challenging problems for designers of interactive systems.

-Since 2012, my research has included communication in human-robot interaction, by considering the potential value of endowing robots with affective states.
+Since 2012, my research has also addressed communication in human-robot interaction, by considering the potential value of endowing robots with affective states.

 'Affect' is anything to do with moods, emotions or sentiments.